Updated: February 7, 2022 by Jennifer Munsell

 The Best Ball Python Enclosures Are…

-1. Carolina Custom Cages 36x18x18 Terrarium — Best Terrarium for Ball Pythons
+1. Large Carolina Custom Cages Terrarium (40 Gallon)

 It’s the equivalent of a 40-gallon breeder tank, which is the minimum amount of space that a ball python needs to thrive.